-To deliver our programme, Ambition for Ageing has teamed up with four like-minded local partners, each respected experts in their fields - see below for full details.
+To deliver our programme, Ambition for Ageing has teamed up with four like-minded local partners, each respected experts in their fields.

 The Equalities Board (EB) seeks to research, understand and document how GM’s many different communities experience ageing.